-Employees who are domestic violence victims or whose family or household member is a victim of the same are entitled to leave under certain circumstances.
+Employees who are domestic violence or sexual assault victims or whose family or household member is a victim of the same are entitled to leave under certain circumstances.
 Nev.
 Rev. Stat. § 608.0198.
+(Sexual assault victim protections become effective January 1, 2024).